The 11th Step Prayer: A Guide to Spiritual Growth and Recovery

 eleventh step prayer

 Prayer and meditation are a part of the 11th phase of Alcoholics Anonymous to help strengthen the spiritual bond of those who are recovering.
-Prayer is a method of expressing your gratitude to a higher authority and meditation is a method to listen.
+Prayer is a method of expressing your gratitude to a higher authority and meditation is a method of listening.

 • Reduces anxiety and stress: Meditation helps calm the mind and decrease anxiety and stress, as well as preventing emotional relapse.